teambit/bit/README.md

 - [Articles](https://harmony-docs.bit.dev/resources/articles)
 - [Community](https://harmony-docs.bit.dev/resources/community)

-## Radical Dogfooding

-Bit is 100% built with Bit!
-Every feature in Bit, from the [Bit Version Manager](https://bit.dev/teambit/bvm) to the workspace UI and even [supporting MDX](https://bit.dev/teambit/mdx), are just scopes of components developed with Bit.

-Explore [dozens of OSS scopes and hundreds of OSS components](https://bit.dev/teambit) on the Bit cloud platform.

-This also means you can customize and extend any part of Bit as you like!
-It's just a simple matter of importing and editing a component or adding a new one.

 ## What is Bit?

-Bit is a platform for building with components and using them to compose apps and systems.
-Building with Bit gives a host of benefits for our codebase's modularity, composability, testability, and scalability.

-One of the key benefits is how Bit isolates components, giving us the freedom to build and work with each component as an isolated module.
-We then compose components into more concrete components, deploy them as apps or services, and collaborate with different product teams.

-## In a nutshell

 Bit allows us to compose apps and codebases from components.
 We use this approach to build using service-oriented architecture, where **components are services**.
 This simplifies our codebase, as it promotes composability and modularity.